oskariorg/oskari-documentation/3 Setup instructions/00045-BuildCustomizedFrontendApplication.md

 ### Build your version of the frontend application

+Modern web applications are developed using JavaScript syntax that is not fully supported by older browsers and the code needs to be processed before it can be used by the end-user browsers.
+This step also includes bundling and minifying the code so it's more compact for consumption than the human-friendly version that is used for development.
+This will reduce the startup time for the end-user dramatically.

 1) Go to the root folder of the repository (`cd sample-application`)
-2) On the first time run `npm install` to install dependencies
+2) On the first time (or after you have updated Oskari version) run `npm install` to install dependencies
 3) Run the npm command to generate new build product:

 ```sh